chaoge525/soafee_demo/README.md

 ## Repository License

-The software is provided under an MIT license.
+The repository's standard licence is the MIT license, under which most of the repository's content is provided.
+Exceptions to this standard license relate to files that represent modifications to externally licensed works (for example, patch files).
+These files may therefore be included in the repository under alternative licenses in order to be compliant with the licensing requirements of the associated external works.

 License details may be found in the [local license file](license.rst), or as part of the project documentation.

-Contributions to the project should follow the same license.
+Contributions to the project should follow the same licensing arrangement.

 ## Contact